Pictures

 Markings

-The Siamese M1888 rifles and bayonets were used items, sold from Austrian military stocks.
+According to Steyr sales records, 15,000 M1888 rifles were furnished to Siam, most in the 1890s.
+Some may have been used items, sold from Austrian military stocks.
 This example has the Austrian serial number on the crosspiece and a Siamese serial number on the pommel.

 The scabbard was made by the firm, Vogel & Noot of Wartberg.
 Vogel & Noot is still in business today, manufacturing ploughs and farm equipment.